Expressing Interest in Delivering an Off-Campus Field School or Harlow Program

 The Associate Dean forwards the instructor's email to Dean's Office personnel, to the Go Abroad coordinator, and (if applicable) to Harlow representatives

 * In extraordinary circumstances, the Dean will consider reducing the cancellation markers to 9 or 19 as applicable, and delaying a cancellation decision by up to 2 weeks.
 Non-MUN students are eligible to enroll, however they do not count towards the minimum number of enrollments.
+Lower numbers are acceptable with graduate students as established by the Dean.

 Normally, the maximum number of students is related to capacity, such as the number of seats on a bus.